Pop Sofa with Trevira™ Fabric

 Kartell has won an enviable string of prestigious international awards, including nine Compasso d'Oro prizes.
 In 2000, the Guggenheim Museum dubbed the Kartell Museum the "best industrial museum".

-After receiving his degree in architecture form the Milan Polytecnic, Piero Lissoni worked as a furniture designer before founding his own studio in 1986, specializing in architecture, interior and graphic design.
+After receiving his degree in architecture from the Milan Polytecnic, Piero Lissoni worked as a furniture designer before founding his own studio in 1986, specializing in architecture, interior and graphic design.
 He has collaborated with Boffi Cucine, Living Divani, Mateograssi and Kartell, and worked on a number of architecture projects in Japan, with design projects that have included a shopping center, an art gallery, a Cordon Bleu cooking school, logos and trademarks.
 His awards include the 1991 Esprit kitchen design and the Compasso d'Oro design prize.
-He has also received the Chicago Athenaeum 2002 Good Design® Award for this collection.
+He has also received the Chicago Athenaeum 2002 Good Design Award for this collection.

 Piero Lissoni's design principle is never to design for a specific function or purpose - but to design for human beings.View other products by Piero Lissoni

 Born in Milan, 1958.